Women's F1 Academy to support seven grands prix in 2024

-LONDON : Formula One's all-female F1 Academy will support seven grands prix next season with races on three continents starting in Saudi Arabia and ending in Abu Dhabi, the sport announced on Tuesday.
+LONDON: Formula One's all-women F1 Academy will support seven grands prix next season with races on three continents starting in Saudi Arabia and ending in the United Arab Emirates, the sport announced on Tuesday (Oct 17).

-Other races will be in Miami, Barcelona, Zandvoort (Netherlands), Singapore and Qatar.
+Other races will be in Miami, Barcelona, Zandvoort (Netherlands), Singapore and Doha.

-Formula One teams all agreed in July to each nominate a driver and have their livery on a car in the Academy from next year.
-The series uses 1.4 litre-engined Tatuus F4 cars with a top speed of 240kph.
+Formula One teams all agreed in July to nominate a driver and have their livery on a car in the Academy from next year.
+The series uses 1.4-litre-engined Tatuus F4 cars with a top speed of 240kmh.

 "This calendar cements our ambition to become a truly global series, expanding our reach and improving visibility for our mission," said F1 Academy boss Susie Wolff.